Understanding Fault in Boston Car Accident Cases

 Modified Comparative Negligence

-When it comes to understanding fault in Boston car accident cases, it is important to know that Massachusetts is a modified comparative negligence jurisdiction.
+When it comes to an understanding fault in Boston car accident cases, it is important to know that Massachusetts is a modified comparative negligence jurisdiction.
 This means that if a jury determines that both drivers were negligent, then the plaintiff’s recovery would be reduced by the percentage of comparative negligence that the jury finds that the plaintiff had.
 For example, if the plaintiff was found to be 20 percent at fault for the wreck, then they would be able to recover 80 percent of the damages.

 As a modified comparative negligence jurisdiction, a plaintiff can still win and obtain a judgment for damages in Massachusetts as long as a jury does not find that the plaintiff was more than 50 percent at fault or 50 percent comparatively negligent.
 If a jury decides that the plaintiff was 51 percent or more at fault as a defense verdict, the plaintiff cannot recover damages.

 Ask a Boston Attorney About Fault in Car Accident Cases

-Understanding fault in car accident cases can be the key to a successful case.
-An experienced Boston personal injury lawyer could analyze the details of a case to determine the responsible parties.
+Understanding fault in car accident cases can be the key to a successful case. an experienced Boston personal injury lawyer or Boston rollover accident lawyer could analyze the details of a case to determine the responsible parties.
 Call today to schedule a consultation.
 Let an accomplished Sommerville car accident attorney help you understand how negligence determines the amount of damages available.
+Contact the Law Office of John J. Sheehan by calling (617) 925-6407.